apollographql/apollo/docs/source/references/apollo-config.md

 };
 ```

-Setting up a `service` in your Apollo config will save you from needing to use flags your Apollo CLI commands like `apollo service:push` and `apollo service:check`.
+Defining a `service` key in your Apollo config will provide the CLI with the information it needs to perform commands like `apollo service:push` and `apollo service:check`.
 You can set up the schema for your service to load in one of two ways:

 1. Using a remote endpoint
 1. Using a local schema file